-For the non-adiabatic and high-frequency case we made use of the Floquet theorem for periodically driven systems.
-We determined an entirely new class of pseudo-gauge field existing at high-frequency, which differs from the adiabatic one through contributions coming from the temporal part of the Hermitic corrected spin connection, $\bar{\Omega}_0$.
-It is thought the electromagnetic field, conversely, may be produced in the lab onto graphene, to give rise to an emergent curved space setting thought valuable to study on a tabletop experiment.
-Some potential areas of interest include rotating neutron stars, compact binaries, and early universe quantum fluctuations, in particular stochastic gravitational wave background (SGWB) during the inflationary period whose gravitational wave bath encompasses a frequency span of at least 20 orders of magnitude.
+For the nonadiabatic and high-frequency case we made use of the Floquet theorem for periodically driven systems.
+We determined an entirely new class of pseudogauge field existing at high-frequency, which differs from the adiabatic one through contributions coming from the temporal part of the Hermitic corrected spin connection, $\bar{\Omega}_0$.
+It is thought the electromagnetic field, conversely, may be produced in the laboratory onto graphene, to give rise to an emergent curved space setting thought valuable to study on a tabletop experiment.
+Some potential areas of interest include rotating neutron stars, compact binaries, early universe quantum fluctuations, and, in particular stochastic gravitational wave background (SGWB) during the inflationary period whose gravitational wave bath encompasses a frequency span of at least 20 orders of magnitude.